jeroenvdmeer/feyod-mcp/README.md

     Remember to replace the placeholder values with your actual configuration.

 The server inside the container will start and listen on `0.0.0.0:8000`.

 ---

-## API Endpoints and Tools

-This server exposes MCP tools for querying the Feyenoord database.
-Tools are discoverable via the MCP protocol (`tools/list`).

-- **query_feyod_database**: Converts a natural language query about Feyenoord matches into a SQL query, executes it, and returns the SQL query and its result.

-See the MCP Inspector or Claude Desktop's tool list for details.

----